christianrondeau/SikuliSharp/README.md

 Note that if you don't provide a timeout and the `resultPrefix` parameter is not printed in the console, the runtime will hang.

-## Future
+## Contributions

+This project is open for contributions through pull requests or feedback.
+This project is too small to have a contribution guide yet, but usual rules apply: make sure all tests work and try to keep the same coding style.

-Here are some ideas of this to improve, if there is interest:
+Here are some improvement ideas:

 * Get rid of the yellow banner ([should be solved in 1.1.0](https://bugs.launchpad.net/sikuli/+bug/1221062))
 * Implement other sikuli functions
 * It may be interesting to provide other `IPattern` implementation, e.g. embedded resources
-* If possible, install Sikuli at runtime.
-Not sure about this one though.
+* If possible, install Sikuli at runtime... not sure about this one though.
+Maybe a dedicated function such as `Sikuli.InstallSikuli();`

-## Contributions

-This project is open for contributions through pull requests or feedback.
-This project is too small to have a contribution guide yet, but usual rules apply: make sure all tests work and try to keep the same coding style.

 ## License